aliatakan/service-curriculum/README.md

 ## Getting Started

 This repository contains example project for using AWS kinesis with Java Spring Boot and message-driven architecture concept.
 I used PostgreSQL as a RDBMS.
+Related article is https://engineering.cimri.com/mikroservislerde-event-driven-veri-y%C3%B6netimi-5834b1f7c194

 ### Prerequisites